-Service Area - The designated geographical areas where Contractor provides Covered Services to Enrollees and comprised of the ZIP codes set forth in Contractor's current Plan Year SERFF templates tested and validated by the Contractor .
+Service Area - The designated geographical areas where Contractor provides Covered Services to Enrollees and comprised of the ZIP codes set forth in Contractor's current Plan Year SERFF-templates tested and validated by the Contractor listed in Attachment 4.

 Services - The provision of Services by Contractors and subcontractors required under the terms of the Agreement, including, those relating the provision of Covered Services and the administrative functions required to carry out the Agreement.